TekTroller/StudyFind/README.md

 ### Known Bugs and Defects
 - When creating an account, a user can request resending the verification code immediately after requesting a previous verification code.
 However, they should be given around 60 seconds.
 - There is no restriction on the length of a user’s name, so styling will be compromised if the user’s name or a professional’s institute name is too long.
+- Cannot delete multiple records at the same time.

 ## Requirements
 MacOS or Windows 7 and higher, with [Android Studio](https://developer.android.com/studio/install) and Android emulator installed.